chris-tina-w/Portfolio-of-Data-Science-Projects/README.md

 # My Data Science Portfolio
-Thanks for stopping by at my repository of data science projects!
+Thanks for stopping by at my portfolio of data science projects!